Helion (chemistry)

 A helion (symbol h) is the nucleus of a helium atom, a doubly positively charged cation.
 The term helion is a portmanteau of helium and ion, and in practice refers specifically to the nucleus of the helium-3 isotope, consisting of two protons and one neutron.
-The nucleus of the other stable isotope of helium, helium-4, which consists of two protons and two neutrons, is called an alpha particle.
+The nucleus of the other (and far more common) stable isotope of helium, helium-4, consisting of two protons and two neutrons, is called an alpha particle or an alpha for short.

 This particle is the daughter product in the beta-minus decay of tritium, an isotope of hydrogen: